Kitisplode/minecraftMod-golemFirstStone/README.md

 + Add some interactions between the Firsts and the villagers, similar to the Iron Golem.
 + Change the way to obtain the heads to something more interesting than just crafting them.

+---

+Compatibility notes:
++ There are mixins for Snow Golems, Iron Golems, and Carved Pumpkin Blocks, so this mod may be incompatible with other mods that affect those, too.

 **Requires Fabric Modloader, Fabric API, and GeckoLib.
 Supports Minecraft Java Edition 1.20.1 only.**